Influence of topological degeneracy on the boundary Berezinskii-Kosterlitz-Thouless quantum phase transition of a dissipative resonant level

 One can physically understand these two modifications with Fig.~\ref{fig:field_lattices}.
 Briefly, in DRLM [with corresponding RG equations~\eqref{eq:high-t-flow}] the dot state alternates in time [Fig.~\ref{fig:field_lattices}(a)], where $N_L + N_R$ has only two possible (integer) options.
 Field $\phi_c$, reflecting fluctuations of $N_L + N_R$, then gradually loses its scaling dimension [reflected by the decreasing $K_\text{charge}$ of Eq.~\eqref{eq:high-t-flow}] when $N_L + N_R$ is fixed by a half-filling dot~\cite{KaneFisherPRB92}.
 In great contrast, with Majorana involved, the parity of the impurity part, including the dot and a coupled MZM, alternates in time [Fig.~\ref{fig:field_lattices}(b)].
 The corresponding common field $\phi_c$ now becomes a free 1D field.
 Its scaling dimension $K_\text{charge}$ thus remains invariant during RG flow of Eq.~\eqref{eq:low-t-flows}.
 We emphasize, importantly, the necessity of topological degeneracy in the picture above.
-Indeed, if the DRLM dot couples to a zero-energy Andreev bound state, the impurity part has a unique ground state (instead of two degenerate ground states of the MZM situation).
-This case reduces to the DRLM with a detuned dot~\cite{SupMat}: a system with only the isolated-impurity phase~\cite{Mebrahtu12,Mebrahtu13,DongHuaixiuPRB14}.
+Instead, if the DRLM dot couples to a zero-energy ABS, the case can reduce to the DRLM with a detuned dot~\cite{SupMat}: a system with only the isolated-impurity phase~\cite{Mebrahtu12,Mebrahtu13,DongHuaixiuPRB14}.
+This effective detuning is proportional to the difference in amplitudes of normal and Andreev tunnelings between ABS and the dot.
+Crucially, assuming the effective detuning $\varepsilon$ (not the inter-MZM coupling that can be reduced by increasing the nanowire size), it obeys~\cite{SupMat}

+and grows during the RG flow.
+Consequently, however small initially, $\varepsilon$ becomes dominant, driving the system to the zero-conductance phase at energies much smaller than $\varepsilon$.
+Specially, $\varepsilon$ equals zero initially, for an accidentally fine-tuned ABS.
+It however will not provide an extended ballistic-transmission phase, due to inevitable cross-talks between tuning gates~\cite{SupMat}.

 Modifications above also explain features of Fig.~\ref{fig:phase_diagrams}(a,~b).
 More specifically, with a larger $t_\text{M}$ of Fig.~\ref{fig:phase_diagrams}(a), (i) for the symmetric case, a larger value of $V_L = V_R$ is required to enter the ballistic-transmission phase, and (ii) for the asymmetric case, the ballistic-transmission phase tolerates a larger value of $V_L - V_R$.
 Feature (i) is a consequence of an earlier termination, due to a larger $t_\text{M}$, of the high-temperature flow.
 Feature (ii) is related to the non-monotonous curve of $K_\text{charge}$ [blue solid line of Fig.~\ref{fig:phase_diagrams}(c)].